eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-subscriber-source-code.md

 The read operation expects an array of pointers to a valid memory location.
 This means the samples array needs initialization by pointing the void pointer within the buffer array to a valid sample memory location.

-As in our example, we have an array of one element (`#define MAX_SAMPLES 1`.) we only need to allocate memory for one `HelloWorldData_Msg`.
+In our example, we have an array of one element (`#define MAX_SAMPLES 1`.) we only need to allocate memory for one `HelloWorldData_Msg`.

 ```
 samples[0] = HelloWorldData_Msg_alloc ();
 ```

-At this stage, we can attempt to read data by going into a polling loop that will regularly scrutinize and examine the arrival of a message.
+At this stage, we can attempt to read data by going into a polling loop that regularly scrutinizes and examines the arrival of a message.

 ```
 ret = dds_read (reader, samples, info, MAX_SAMPLES, MAX_SAMPLES);